A Complete Guide On How To Handle Aggressive Dachshunds

 One of the primary reasons for dachshunds to show aggressiveness is the lack of proper socialization.
 Dachshunds are naturally suspicious of strangers.
 So, early socialization is crucial to ensure they get along well with other pets.

-Here are a few ways you can help your dachshund socialize.
+Here are a few ways you can help your dachshund socialise:

 An important thing to note is that you must expose your dachshund to as many different people and pets as possible.
-Don’t force your dachshund to interact with others if they seem scared or uncomfortable.
+However, don’t force your dachshund to interact with others if they seem scared or uncomfortable.
+Take it slowly if this is the case.

 Teach Bite Inhibition Early